micmejia/bible-dump/NKJV/Isaiah/Isa 57.md

 ###### 1
-The righteous perishes, And no man takes _it_ to heart; Merciful men _are_ taken away, While no one considers That the righteous is taken away from [^a]evil.
+The righteous perishes, And no man takes _it_ to heart; Merciful men _are_ taken away, While no one considers That the righteous is taken away from evil.

 ###### 2
 He shall enter into peace; They shall rest in their beds, _Each one_ walking _in_ his uprightness.